readthedocs/readthedocs.org/docs/build-notifications.rst

        }
    }

-To migrate to the new webhooks and keep the same structure, you can use this payload:
+To migrate to the new webhooks and keep a similar structure, you can use this payload:

 .. code-block:: json